The number of store visitors – the footfall in physical stores – is a crucial success driver of every retail business.

-To increase the number of visitors, retailers often leverage prices and promotions (advertising included).
+To increase the number of visitors, retailers often leverage prices and promotions (heavy advertising included).
 In saturated markets with pressing competition, both instruments are often played too heavily – eroding profitability while not really building a loyal customer base.
 We know how “ungrateful and opportunistic” price-sensitive shoppers can be.
-Once the promotion is completed, they simply switch to another retailer.
+Once the promotion is completed, price-seekers simply switch to another retailer.

-Customer A lives near grocery store A and customer B is closer to grocery store B.
+Shopper A lives near grocery store A and shopper B is closer to grocery store B.

 But location, location, location is not everything.

 Store B might drop prices so heavily that at one point it would be insane to shop at store A (as we said, this instrument is not sustainable long-term).

 But what if store B doesn’t want to lower the prices?